JakobBruenker/monadic-bang/README.md

 ### Where it can be used

 This is actually fairly straightforward: It can be used in any expression that is somewhere inside a `do`-block.
-In particular, this includes e.g. `where`-blocks in `case`-expressions:
+In particular, this includes for example `where`-blocks in `case`-expressions:

 ```haskell
 main = do